MichelleTram/MichellePort.github.io/README.md

 - Task 1,2 will be entirely done by using Python (pandas, matplotlib and seaborn); task 3 will be done by using power BI.

 ## 2. Telco customer churn analysis:
 - The primary objective of this project is to extract valuable insights and devise actionable solutions to effectively tackle the issue of customer churn.
-The approach will involve the following key steps which will be completed by using Python (pandas, matplotlib and seaborn, profiling)
+The approach will involve the following key steps which will be completed by using Python (pandas, matplotlib and seaborn, profiling):
 - Data understanding.
 - Conducting an in-depth analysis to uncover the underlying drivers behind customer churn.
 - Constructing a linear regression model to predict the churn score of customers for the upcoming quarter.